-We are not aware of any current FDA regulatory requirements for sales or use of research tools, such as bioprinters for research and development.
+We are not aware of any current FDA regulatory requirements for sales or use of 3D tissue models for use in research applications.
 All human cells utilized in our research and, ultimately in our bioprinted tissue products, are collected in compliance with the FDA's guidance for Current Good Tissue Practices (CGTP).
 However, pharmaceutical industry corporate customers with whom we will enter into collaboration arrangements will face regulatory review of the research data they generate using our technology platform and research tools.
 Good Laboratory Practice (GLP) data is required in the development of any human therapeutic, and our technology platform has been designed to support compliance with GLP, although no independent certification has been performed to date to confirm this compliance.
-All product contact surfaces are sterilizable or disposable.
-GLP considerations around areas such as data integrity are the sole responsibility of our collaborators without regard to specifics of the research tool used.